qudratyunusov/qudratyunusov/Roadmap.md

 * Implement (the rest of) precise PPU Interpreter.
 * Enable hardware acceleration for decryption (AES-NI). **([#2457](https://github.com/RPCS3/rpcs3/pull/2457))**
 * Implement config tristate in GUI for per-game configurations.
+* Improvements to the shader generation and cache system

 ## Long term goals
-* Enable extra graphics options to support extra rendering features, such as custom anti-aliasing modes.
 * Native overlay API to allow custom UI to render within the GSFrame e.g SaveManager dialog
 * Build PPU/SPU interpreters at runtime using LLVM.
 * Support booting from original game discs.